“Why be the cow when you can be the farmer?”

 If you owned a piano store, and suddenly a bunch of “piano store referral” businesses started popping up on your street, constructing signs that are so big and tall that people can no longer even see your own store (and buying Yellow Page ads that are so numerous and large that you can’t afford to compete), how would you feel about paying these businesses for referrals?
 This is no different from paying the mafia for “protection” against themselves.

 Adding insult to injury, the value of piano teacher referral services to consumers isn’t even high enough to be considered neutral – it is actually negative.
-Without these services, consumers would be connected directly to teachers’ websites.
-These services are doing nothing more than acting as an unnecessary middle man between students and teachers.
+Without these services, Google would be connecting potential students directly to music teachers.
+These services are doing nothing more than creating an extra unnecessary step in looking for teachers.

 Somewhat recently, Google’s Flight Search Sparked Antitrust Fears.
 Using Google, people are now being directly connected to airline flights instead of going through middle men like Expedia or Kayak, and this is making these services very unhappy.
-Google is not competing with these services; Google is eliminating the need for them, because Google doesn’t connect you to themselves.
-Google connects you directly to the airlines, and Google doesn’t charge you for it.
+Google is not competing with these services; Google is eliminating the need for them, because Google doesn’t connect you to Google; Google connects you directly to the airlines, all for free.
 Ford motor vehicles eliminated the need for horse-drawn carriages.
 Did carriage companies sue Ford?
 I’m sure they were upset to be put out of business, but even they couldn’t dispute that society was being advanced by innovation.
 People adapt.
 Transaction fees are typically around $11 with services like Expedia and Kayak, but they’re only about $1 when done directly on the airline’s website.
 When the airline middle man industry says, “This is costing us billions,” remember that this is just a dysphemism for, “This societal evolution/adaptation is saving consumers billions.”

 Some of these websites claim that setting up your own website is a daunting task, and that they level the playing field by making it so anyone can establish a web presence.
 This is not true – it is fearmongering.
 They don’t want you to know that Google Places allows any bricks and mortar business to easily establish a legitimate business identity that will show up when people search for piano teachers in a given area.
 Best of all, it’s tied in directly with Google Maps, so that when you search for “piano teacher” on Google Maps, you’ll instantly see a bunch of pins placed where all the nearest piano teachers are.
 Having a Google Place listing isn’t exactly a website, but it’s still an extremely powerful web presence for any business to have – arguably enough to justify not having a website at all.